alexis779/Algo/README.md

 You need more advanced packages than what's available in the Java Runtime Environment.
 JRE lacks more exotic yet important constructs that perform ad-hoc queries efficiently.

-This library is meant to provide complex implementations that solves the problem more efficiently than brute-force approach.
+This library is meant to provide complex implementations that solve the problem more efficiently than brute-force approach.

 It normalizes recurrent patterns for re-usability purpose.
 It enables easy integration to be used as a black box.
 By skipping the low level implementation of the textbook algorithms, you can focus your efforts on the problem at hand.